-"Problems posed for NATO by the developing countries in the context of relations between the free world and the Communist countries", they had before them a paper on "Le communism national", prepared by the French member of the Group; an Italian paper "Notes on the third world in the context of the relations between the Free World and Communist countries" with an Annex on "Africa in the context of East-West relations"; two United States papers on "The Atlantic Community and Latin America", as well as a United Kingdom paper on "The West and the developing world".
+"Problems posed for NATO by the developing countries in the context of relations between the free world and the Communist countries".

+they had before them a paper on "Le communisme national" prepared by the French member of the Group; an Italian paper "Notes on the third world in the context of the relations between the Free World and Communist countries" with an Annex on "Africa in the context of East-West relations"; two United States papers on "The Atlantic Community and Latin America" as well as a United Kingdom paper on "The West and the developing world".

-- 3. The detailed discussion on these papers was preceded by a general survey of world affairs.
+7. The detailed discussion on these papers was preceded by a general survey of world affairs.
 The points raised in the course of this survey are summarised in Part A of the report annexed to this note.
-Part C deals with the discussion on the specific subjects referred to in paragraph 2 above. - 4.
-The Group agreed that the report on the meeting should, as on previous occasions, be prepared by the Chairman and submitted to the Council on his own responsibility.
-It was, however, also agreed that the Chairman should circulate a first draft of his report to the members of the Group, it being understood however that he was under no formal obligation to take account of any comments that might be made or to incorporate any amendments which might be proposed.
-The report, as it now stands, has been revised in the light of comments received from the members of the Group.
+Part C deals with the discussion on the specific subjects referred to in paragraph 2 above.
+The report as it now stands